-The three midterm exams (140 points each) will be held during the laboratory periods on Thursday, 10/10, Thursday 10/31 and Thursday, 11/21.
+The three midterm exams (140 points each) will be held during the laboratory periods on Thursday, 1/23, Thursday 2/13 and Thursday, 3/5.
 The first exam will broadly cover topics related to general chemistry review, representations of organic molecules, and organic acids and bases.
 The second will cover alkane structure and nomenclature, stereochemistry and fundamentals of organic reactivity.
 The third will focus on substitution and elimination reactions, as well as free radical chemistry.

-The final exam (200 points) will be held during the time designated by the college on Thursday, 12/12 from 9:15 to 11:15 am.
+The final exam (200 points) will be held during the time designated by the college on Thursday, 3/24 from 6:15 to 8:15 pm.
 While this exam will emphasize material introduced after the third midterm, it is nonetheless unavoidably cumulative in the sense that the study of organic chemistry is essentially the development of a toolbox for understanding organic reactions and devising synthetic pathways.
 As such, at any point in the series, you will need to be able to draw on the full set of tools that you have accumulated up to that point.